Cat8ra/extra-math/README.md

 # Documentation
 ## UltraLong
 ### Description
-`UltraLong` is a big unsigned number.
+`UltraLong` is an implementation of long arithmetic.
+There is `UnsignedUltraLong`, too.
 Before use you should change settings (else it'll be your fault). `UltraLong` assumes that size of `unsigned int` is 32 bits and size of `unsigned long long` is 64 bits.
 If it's not true then `UltraLong` may make errors in calculations.
-If so, you can always open an issue with size of `unsigned int` and `unsigned long long` sizes.
+If so, you can always open an issue with size of `unsigned int` and `unsigned long long`.
 ### Settings
 There are 5 private constants in `UltraLong` that are called "Settings":
 |Name|Description|Assumed to be|